treellama/shapefusion/branches/shapefusion-0.3/README.txt

 You can't edit color tables yet.
 They are just displayed.

 In ShapeFusion, a frame can be referenced by many sequences.
-This may sound strange at first, but in Shapes file format logic it's perfectly legal and I think it makes sense too.
+This may sound strange at first, but in Shapes file format logic it's perfectly legal and we think it makes sense too.
 However it can create a bit of confusion if you forget it.
 Keep in mind that a famous Anvil bug is based on this very confusion.
 But in Anvil it's a bug, in ShapeFusion it's a feature ;-)